NESCent/hip_hack_howto/manuscript.md

 This situation encourages 2 strategies to manage expectations.
 Because of the low prospects for follow-up, organizers should instruct participants, especially pitch-makers, to focus on producing tangible products *within the space of the hackathon*.
 Participants should focus efforts with the expectation that tasks unfinished on the last day will never be finished.
 No team should commit to a goal that depends on the cooperation of outside parties or that cannot be completed within the space of the hackathon.

-Yet, follow-up projects are possible.
+Yet, follow-on projects are possible.
 In 2 cases, hackathon projects have provided proof-of-concept and specifications that were important for obtaining funding for further development.
 In 2 cases, hackathons resulted directly in a publication.

 Because the cases of successful follow-up are small in number, it is hard to make generalizations.
 However, it seems obvious that the potential for follow-up increases when a hackathon project aligns with interests of participants, particularly when it aligns with a project that has funding, and with a leader who has the time to manage a follow-up effort.